fetchai/docs-archived/docs/index.md

 <div id="qst" class="grid-container">
   <div class="grid-item item1">
     <h4>Fetch.ai Incentivized testnets are running now</h4>
-    <p>You can learn more about this journey <a href="inets/">here</a>.
-The current running testnet is Agent themed, and you can get part of a substantial reward pool over the coming weeks.
-Each themed testnet divides its focus up into different pieces, so there's something for everyone.
-Get started now <a href="inets/quickstart-aw1">here</a>!</p>
+    <p>You can learn more about this journey <a href="../i_nets/">here</a>.
+The current running testnet is Agent themed, and you can get part of a substantial reward pool over the coming weeks: <strong>up to a quarter of a MILLION FET in rewards for taking part</strong>.
+Each themed testnet divides its focus up into different pieces, so there's something for everyone. <a href="../i_nets/quickstart-aw1">Get started now</a>!</p>
   </div>

     <a id="i_nets" href="i_nets" class="grid-item item2">